aidanlui29/Small-Office-Network/README.md

-# Small Office Network Project – Cisco Packet Tracer
+# Small Office Network – Cisco Packet Tracer

 ## Objective
 The Small Office Network Project was created to design and configure a small enterprise network using **Cisco Packet Tracer**.
 The goal was to simulate a realistic office environment with multiple departments, implement VLAN segmentation, enable DHCP and DNS automation, and provide secure Internet access through NAT and ACLs.
 This project demonstrates an understanding of **network infrastructure, routing and switching, and enterprise-level service management**.